 The Quintet Responsible Investment policy considers a range of adverse impacts on sustainability factors in investment management process, through different methods.
-The key methods that are used are exclusion, the incorporation of ESG factors and limits in portfolio construction, and engagement.
+The key methods that are used are exclusion, the incorporation of ESG factors and limits in portfolio construction, engagement,.
 The first two methods are specifically used by Quintet to consider various adverse impacts already in the investment due diligence process for single lines (equities, bonds).
 For investments in funds managed by external fund managers this is conducted via Quintet's fund due diligence process.
 The exact way adverse impacts are taken into account differs between external fund managers.
 Quintet does not prioritise certain adverse impacts over others, however, some adverse impacts are steered on more explicitly than others.
-While all indicators in the table in this Statement are directly or indirectly influenced through the different methods and criteria that Quintet applies, the indicators that are most explicitly embedded in the Quintet Responsible Investment Policy are PAI indicator 4 (companies active in the fossil fuel sector) through the exclusion criteria for single lines related to thermal coal, PAI 10, (violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises) through the combined engagement and exclusion approach for single lines related to companies that are considered to be in violation thereof, and PAI 14 (involvement in controversial weapons) through the exclusion criteria for single lines related to company involvement in controversial weapons.
-Please refer to the Quintet Responsible Investment policy for more information: [link here].
+While all indicators in the table in this Statement are directly or indirectly influenced through the different methods and criteria that Quintet applies, the indicators that are most explicitly embedded in the Quintet Responsible Investment Policy are PAI indicator 4 (companies active in the fossil fuel sector) through the exclusion criteria for single lines related to thermal coal, PAI 10, (violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises) through the combined engagement and exclusion approach for single lines related to company involvement in controversial weapons.
+Please refer to the Quintet Responsible Investment policy for more information.